webtranslateit/webtranslateit/README.md

     gem install web_translate_it

 That’s it!
 At this point you have the Web Translate It executable.
+If your project if already set up on Web Translate It, run `wti autoconf` to generate the configuration file.

 Run `wti --help` to see the usage:

     Web Translate It Help:
     **********************
-    pull            Pull language file(s) from Web Translate It. push            Push language file(s) to Web Translate It.
+    pull            Pull language file(s) from Web Translate It. push            Push language file(s) to Web Translate It. autoconf        Configure your project to sync with Web Translate It.

     OPTIONAL PARAMETERS:
     --------------------